compse-consulting/.github/profile/README.md

 **ComPSE Consulting**

-Trusted expert advisory in statistics, machine learning, and data quality.
+Trusted expert advisory in statistical modeling, machine learning, and data quality.

 **What we do**